 You usually do not need to claim Winter Fuel Payment - you'll get it automatically if you're eligible.

 You will need to claim it if you've not had it before and any of the following apply:

 - you do not get benefits or a State Pension

-- you only get Universal Credit, Housing Benefit, Council Tax Reduction or Child Benefit
+- The only benefit you get is Adult Disability Payment from the Scottish Government, Universal Credit, Housing Benefit, Council Tax Reduction or Child Benefit

-- you get benefits or a State Pension but live in Switzerland or an EEA country
+- live in Switzerland or an EEA country

 You also need to claim Winter Fuel Payment if you've deferred your State Pension, even if you had it before.
 You only need to do this once.